reneweb/crius/README.md

 ### Error types and handling

-The error types that are provided by trychis can be found in `crius::command::error`.
+The error types that are provided by crius can be found in `crius::command::error`.
 Currently it only contains one error `RejectError`, which is returned when the circuit is open and therefore the command rejected.

 If an error is occurring it will be returned in the receiver, except when a fallback is provided where it is than passed as a param to the fallback function.